 What's in a bitcoin?

-Bitcoin is the name of by far the most well-known cryptocurrency.
+Bitcoin is by far the most well-known cryptocurrency.
 It has paved the way for smart contracts and related applications.
-This article sheds light on bitcoin's conceptual background, how it's traded, and its mechanics, characteristics, legal status and economic impact.
+Here we look at bitcoin's birth, mechanics, characteristics, legal status and economic impact.

 Bitcoin is – as of today – by far the most prominent cryptocurrency.
 It was introduced under the pseudonym of Satoshi Nakamoto in 2008, preceding its release as open-source software in 2009.
 This open nature explains its far-reaching acceptance, the existence of numerous applications and implementations, and the prospect of many more to come.

 Conventional currencies rely on a third party or an intermediary, such as a central bank, that is exclusively entitled to issue new currency units.
 This gives that currency its validity.

 In contrast, bitcoin uses the decentralised, open and cryptographic nature of blockchain technology.
 This allows people to transact peer-to-peer, rendering third parties obsolete.

 Blockchain is also trustworthy as a complete and up-to-date copy of the bitcoin blockchain (as a file containing all previous bitcoin transactions) is stored with every user and updates are distributed globally without delay.
 Thus, it is nearly impossible for the history of bitcoin transactions to be manipulated.

 Of course, bitcoin can be 'stolen', for example by obtaining access to a 'digital wallet'.
 This is a software program that, like a normal wallet, contains the amount of bitcoin held by the wallet's owner.
 The digital wallet is accessible through its private key, which is only known to the owner.
 Gaining unauthorised access to this private key allows bitcoin to be stolen.